 Who is Susan Lenzkes?

-Susan Lenzkes is a speaker, Bible study leader, and author of more than a dozen books.
-Her writing also appears in the Women’s Devotional Bible.
+Susan Lenzkes is a motivational speaker, Bible study leader, and author of several books.
+(We’ll touch on one today.)
+She’s also a contributor to the Women’s Devotional Bible.

-“Lenzkes’ devotionals comfort like a warm hug,” one reader wrote.
-“With a unique combination of humor and depth, she shares wisdom from the Word and her personal experiences to address everyday life issues.”
+Her devotionals “comfort like a warm hug,” said one reader.
+“With a unique combination of humor and depth, she shares wisdom from the Word and personal experiences to address everyday life issues.”

 Issues like stress.